The Man from Morocco

-The Man from Morocco is a 1945 British action adventure film directed by Mutz Greenbaum as Max Greene and starring Anton Walbrook, Margaretta Scott andMary Morris.
+The Man from Morocco is a 1945 British action adventure film directed by Mutz Greenbaum as Max Greene and starring Anton Walbrook, Margaretta Scott and Mary Morris.
 The film was shot at Welwyn Studios of Associated British.

 Plot

 A group of men who have spent two years in an internment camp are sent by the Vichy Government to build a railway in the Sahara.
 One escapes and returns to London to find his lover believes him to be dead and that she is being pursued by his deadliest enemy.